hvalls/infralog/README.md

 - Configurable polling intervals
 - Webhook notifications with JSON payloads and automatic retries
 - Slack notifications with formatted messages
+- Stdout logging with text or JSON format (default when no targets configured)
 - Optional filtering by resource type and output name
 - State persistence to detect changes across restarts